300+ Action Verbs for Resume & Impressive Power Words

 Resume buzzwords are verbs, nouns, and adjectives that can help the candidate to stand out from other applicants.
 They include action verbs for describing work experience, nouns that describe tasks and responsibilities, and personality adjectives that describe the candidate’s personal qualities and can be used during job interviews to talk about yourself.

 While using buzzwords is encouraged, the candidates must do it right.
 Many resume buzzwords, such as “team player” or “passionate” are so overused that they became cliché, and can make a resume look bad.
-When writing a resume, it’s best to have a look at lists of useful resume buzzwords, as well as use a thesaurus to find synonyms whenever necessary.
+When writing a resume, it’s best to take a look at lists of useful resume buzzwords, as well as use a thesaurus to find synonyms whenever necessary.
 You can also easily improve your old resume by editing it and adding a few buzzwords here and there.

 Should a resume start with verbs?